usds/justice40-tool/data/data-pipeline/README.md

 ### Windows Users

-- If you want to download Census data or run tile generation, please install TippeCanoe [following these instrcutions](https://github.com/GISupportICRC/ArcGIS2Mapbox#installing-tippecanoe-on-windows).
-- If you want to generate tiles, you need some pre-requisites for Geopandas as specified in the Poetry requirements.
+If you want to run tile generation, please install TippeCanoe [following these instrcutions](https://github.com/GISupportICRC/ArcGIS2Mapbox#installing-tippecanoe-on-windows).
+You also need some pre-requisites for Geopandas as specified in the Poetry requirements.
 Please follow [these instructions](https://stackoverflow.com/questions/56958421/pip-install-geopandas-on-windows) to install the Geopandas dependency locally.

 ### Setting up Poetry